marcouderzo/CSDemoParser/Worklog.md

 As the dataset will be used to train an Artificial Intelligence, we thought that dumping potentially wrong data in favour of more raw information was not worth it.
 We decided to comment out this last way of logging crouch events, in case you want to check it out.

-*Note: as already mentioned, this section is deprecated and no longer will be used in the final parser.
-Check the Entity section below for the current solution.*
+*Note: as already mentioned, this feature is deprecated and no longer will be used in the final parser.
+Check the Entity section below for the current implementation.*

 **Formatting the *Entity* Output as Required**

 Entities are not logged in complete bursts, dumping every table entry each tick.
 Indeed, demoinfogo deals with them with *Deltas*: this is to say that it only logs them when they change values.

 From [this research paper](https://www.researchgate.net/publication/318873037_Data_Preprocessing_of_eSport_Game_Records_-_Counter-Strike_Global_Offensive) from Charles University, Prague, we found out that "*Each entity in the game is represented by its own structure (e.g., a player has a structure which contains coordinates on the map, pitch, health, etc.).
-Delta changes basically forms an update transaction of these structures – i.e., a list of game objects andtheir properties which should be inserted, updated, or removed from the game.
-Delta changes are much more complex to process as they do not carry a complete information, but only a change from the previous state.*" Therefore, to process the state of the game completely, we firstly had to gather all the data, store them and refresh them when it changed, as implied in the paper itself.
+Delta changes basically form an update transaction of these structures – i.e., a list of game objects and their properties which should be inserted, updated, or removed from the game.
+Delta changes are much more complex to process as they do not carry a complete information, but only a change from the previous state.*"

+Therefore, to process the state of the game completely, we firstly had to gather all the data, store them and refresh them when it changed, as implied in the paper itself.

 In order to format the output in the form of: